Your Smart Energy enrollment helps fund projects that reduce greenhouse gas emissions and contributes to renewable energy innovation in our region.

 Misty Meadow Dairy

-All Smart Energy carbon-offset projects are vetted by The Climate Trust® to meet rigorous quality standards and ensure environmental integrity.
+All Smart Energy carbon offset projects meet quality standards and ensure environmental integrity.
 Projects must:

 - Ensure greenhouse gas emission reductions are in addition to business-as-usual activities.